BSFishy/homelab/README.md

 - [ ] Create or utilize a tool for templating to streamline the bootstrap process.
 For example, automatically retrieve the current user ID for proper file permissions.
+- [ ] Extend bootstrap tool to automatically set up the Cloudflare tunnel if desired